Fishing Rod Insights

 Fishing Rod Blank Construction

-The blank is the heart of a fishing rod—the tapered tube that gives the rod its action, power, and feel.
-Understanding how blanks are built helps buyers evaluate quality and choose the right rod for their needs.
+The blank is the tapered tube that gives a rod its action, power, and feel.
+For buyers, blank quality shows up in straightness, recovery, ferrule fit, finish, and whether the rod matches the promised spec.

 →Guide Types: Fuji and Alternatives